Dil-e-Momin

 Dil-e-Momin (دلِ مومن) is a 2021 Pakistani drama television series, produced by Abdullah Kadwani and Asad Qureshi under their banner 7th Sky Entertainment, written by Jahanzeb Qamar and directed by Shehrzade Sheikh.
 It features Faysal Quraishi, Momal Sheikh and Madiha Imam in lead roles.
-It first aired on 12 November 2021 on Har Pal Geo.
+It first aired on 12 November 2021 on Geo Entertainment.

 Plot

 Momin (Faysal Quraishi) is a very honest and religious man towards Islam.
 His family includes his father Shahzad (Javed Sheikh), his mother Zehra (Saba Faisal), and his two sisters Fari (Nida Hussain) and Annie (Zoha Rahman).
 He wants to be with his childhood sweetheart Ashi (Momal Sheikh), but her father Jameel (Shabbir Jan) disapproves of Momin and fixes Ashi's engagement to Fakhar (Saad Azhar).

 Momin becomes a teacher at a university where he meets his student, Maya (Madiha Imam).
 Maya starts to fall in love with Momin, which causes problems between him and Ashi.
 Later, Jameel finds out Fakhar's true intentions and breaks him and Ashi's engagement, while also fixing Ashi and Momin's relationship.
 Maya then starts to obsess over Momin, and later puts a false accusation on Momin for harassment, which breaks his engagement with Ashi and Fari's relationship with Waleed (Haris Waheed).
 Maya's friend Gohar (Gohar Rasheed) beats Momin up after hearing this.

 Maya's mother Seema (Tara Mahmood) and Momin's family question him and Shahzad slaps Momin.
 Shahzad then suffers a heart attack and dies.
 Maya starts to regret her actions and goes to Momin's house to ask forgiveness from him, but he pushes her away, crying at his father's grave.
 Later, Maya tells the truth to Momin's family.
 Fakhar apologizes to Jameel and Ashi's mother Ansa (Annie Zaidi) and asks to be with Ashi again, for which Jameel agrees.

 Later, Maya reveals that she put a false harassment accusation on Momin to the world, and when Momin goes to tell Ashi, he finds out that Ashi and Fakhar have now gotten married.
 He then leaves in sadness.
 On their wedding night, Fakhar tells Ashi he is going to America, and will never come back, leaving Ashi alone with his mother Naveeda (Sabiha Hashmi).
 Ashi hides this from everyone, including Momin, but Jameel and Ansa find out and bring Ashi back home.